 Statement of Revenue and Expense – Budget vs. Actual

-Did your organization have unexpected expenses that are causing a major budget variance?
+Did your nonprofit organization have unexpected expenses that are causing a major budget variance?
 If expenses are tracking lower than expected, does it correlate with lower than expected revenue or vice versa with higher than budgeted expenses?
 Depending on the reasoning for the variances, you may need to modify ongoing expenditures or strategies based on the current situation.